 Since the turn of the century, but particularly in the past decade, the erosion of US power has prompted a critical rethinking of Washington’s grand strategy.
 In an environment where the US is no longer capable of persuading the international community as it could during the Cold War years, there appears to be a shift towards building a new LIO founded on a logic of exclusion.
 In fact, this is not unusual or even unexpected; as scholar Kyle Lascurettes has argued, “The propelling motivation for foundational rule building at important historical junctures has most often been exclusionary, not inclusive”.

 Although each signatory to the pact has different agendas and reasons for joining AUKUS, the effectiveness of this project lies its exclusivity.
 In geopolitical terms, the three members are the most powerful states in the Anglosphere and their common historical, linguistic and cultural ties, as well as long history of previous successful cooperation, create an almost organic degree of trust that makes it easy to cooperate over sensitive security and defence matters.
-However, this may not be enough to prevent domestic constituencies demanding adjustments to the project, especially in Australia which is facing escalating defence expenditures and public concerns that submarines procurement will effectively subsidise the military supply chains of its AUKUS partners.
+However, this may not be enough to prevent domestic constituencies demanding adjustments to the project, especially in Australia, with escalating defence expenditures and concerns about subsidising the US military supply chain through submarines procurement increasingly under scrutiny by the public.

 While challenges lie ahead, there clearly is a substantial degree of convergence among the national security strategies of the three members from the point of view of Indo-Pacific security.
 Indeed, the emphasis on a new LIO and order-engineering are also how AUKUS is interpreted primarily by Chinese observers, who have argued that the US is “trying to regroup its strategic assets from the Cold War to contain China”, and prevent its modernisation.